-Source: FE fundinfo, bid to bid, total return.
+Source: FE fundinfo, bid to bid, total return net of fees.
 Investors should note that fees and expenses are charged to the capital of the Funds.
 This reduces the return on your investment by an amount equivalent to the Ongoing Charges Figure (OCF).
 The performance shown has been reduced by the current OCF shown.
 Returns for share classes with different OCFs will vary accordingly.
 Transaction costs also apply and are incurred when a Fund buys or sells holdings.
-Performance returns do not reflect any initial charge; any such charge will also reduce the return.